 So after I considered all the women in my life, I stopped to consider if I also have “soul brothers.”
 I came up with nine, from six different states.
 A few I’ve had a relationship with, and others the potential of a relationship.
 I feel a closeness with all of these nine.
 Interestingly, I realized with surprise, my ex-husband is not included in this list.
 (Here comes one of the epiphanies.)

-I realized Tom and I were never able to connect on the spiritual level.
+I loved Tom dearly, but realized we were never really going to connect on the spiritual level.
+(I asked him several times about his spiritual beliefs and… there just didn’t seem to be any!)
 We got along well politically, socially, emotionally, physically, and mentally; we just didn’t have spirituality in common.
 And, as many of you know, spirituality is absolutely integral to my life.
 I wondered then, Why did we come together?
 The answer came immediately: to form a family.
 I realized that my soul wanted to experience a family in this lifetime.
 I wasn’t able to have a child of my own, but Tom and his son became my dear beloved family.
 Even after he and I separated, he told me that I “was family.”
 I don’t think he really had that with his three other significant relationships–even with the ex-wife who bore his son.

-Somehow I finally figured out why we came together and why we parted ways.
+So I finally figured out why we came together and why we parted ways!
 (It only took me twenty-five years!!!)
 I had to leave in order to meet twenty-one (or more) of my soul family!
 I had so many people to meet, places to see, experiences to have, and things to learn about.
 My spiritual life needed to be watered and nurtured.
 And most of that could never have happened within the context of our marriage.
 But it was all okay, because we came together to be family and so that his son could have a happy and relatively stable childhood.
+(This did not happen at a conscious level, though.)
 And after we accomplished that, it was okay to go.
 (Not that I felt any level of peace or acceptance about it for many, many years.)

 What a relief to have finally figured that out.
 Tom, though a truly wonderful person, was not a spiritual partner.
 Therefore, it could not last.
 My spirit needed to connect with a spiritual companion.
 Or, as the case may be, many spiritual companions!